 Remember when WWE did the Los Guerreros storyline and Chavo completely bought into Eddy’s “Lie, Cheat and Steal” gimmick?
 Imagine that, only if Chavo rejected Eddy’s lifestyle, followed by Eddy mistreating Chavo so bad that the poor dude snapped and went batshit insane.
 Oh, and that Eddy spelled his name with a “Y” instead of an “ie.” That’ll never not be weird.
 In any event that’s what WCW did, culminating in an Apuesta match at Bash at the Beach which featured both men trying to use clippers, Chavo trying to shoot fans with a squirt gun and a tune up match that saw Chavo tap out to Stevie Ray via, and this is true, handshake.
 I told you he went batshit insane.
 In comparison to a lot of the other matches on here, this match is on the lower end of the excitement spectrum and is mostly based around storytelling.
 But nothing is more lucha than an Apuesta match and good Grodd how can you not enjoy Eddy having to overcome the twisted lost soul that was Chavo Guerrero Jr.?
 Not traditional lucha, but super fun and well executed in what they were trying to do.
 And if you’re curious about what happened afterwards, fear not; Chavo would not only get more insane, he would then start carrying around a hobby horse named Pepe that would eventually would eventually become one of the most over things on Nitro before “Screamin” Norman Smiley put poor Pepe in a wood chipper.
-Anyone who says that the Pepe era wasn’t the best part of Chavo’s career has either never watched WCW or is really, REALLY into Chavo’s LU run.
+Anyone who says that the Pepe era wasn’t the best part of Chavo’s career has either never watched WCW or is really, really into Chavo’s LU run.
 It was good; it was not Pepe good.

 21. This is Cíclope, this is Cíclope!
 (Rey Mysterio Jr. vs. Cíclope, Nitro, November 11, 1996)

 Cíclope, better known as Halloween to lucha libre fans, is well known these days for two things; being the guy Dean Malenko impersonated to win a Cruiserweight Title shot against Chris Jericho at Slamboree 98 (an all time classic moment) and the man behind the face paint scheme Finn Balor was ripping off just a few months ago during that hysterically bad Demon Balor-Sister Abigail storyline.
-I’d expect nothing less from a worker only over because of an entrance music and because “he worked New Japan so he must be good!”
+I’d expect nothing less from a worker only over because of his entrance music and because “he worked New Japan so he must be good!”

 What many don’t know is when he isn’t being portrayed by others or ripped off, Cíclope was/is freakin awesome, and he proves it in his first ever WCW Monday Nitro match against Rey “You think I’ve been featured heavily in this part, wait till part’s two, three, four and five!”
 Mysterio.
 The two had actually wrestled just a day earlier at a WCW Worldwide taping and I can only imagine how that match went judging from this one.
 Mysterio is of course his usual great self and his headscissors on Cíclope off the top and to the floor his one of those original Misterio “WOW!” moments right up there with his rana out of the crucifix against Psicosis and everything he and Dean Malenko did in their matches together (in fairness, Mysterio also has the biggest blunder in the match where he sells a Tombstone for a second and gets up like it was a mere slap.
 The Mysterio of later year he was not at this time).
 But for maybe the first time ever, it’s actually his opponent that is the star.
 The stuff Cíclope does in this match is off the charts; the aforementioned Tombstone spot (where he caught Mysterio going for a dive), a rope hanging DDT and best of all, THE SUNSET FLIP POWERBOMB OFF THE APRON!
 Naturally WCW cameramen pretty much missed the money shot of the spot, but it happened and it was glorious.
 If you walked in not knowing who either guy is, you’d think there was an even chance both guys could pull it out.
 Full marks to Mysterio for giving Cíclope as much as he did (while also still dishing it out, classic Mysterio style) and to Cíclope for taking full advantage.
 Let’s just say it won’t be the last time we say that about a lesser known luchador Mysterio fought during this time period.